 $ dd if=/dev/sda1 of=/dev/sdb1

-cat command has a number of functions i.e. it can be used create files, you can use it to read files or can also combine 2 files (read article HERE) but it can also be used to clone/backup a complete drive.
-Though dd is great command which has a number of options but cat command fares better when it comes to speed & performance.
+cat command has a number of functions i.e. it can be used to create files, you can use it to read files, or can also combine 2 files (read article HERE) but it can also be used to clone/backup a complete drive.
+Though dd is a great command which has a number of options, cat command fares better when it comes to speed & performance.

 Syntax for cat command :-

 $ cat /dev/sda1 > /dev/sdb1

 where, cat is the command,